TableDART: Dynamic Adaptive Multi-Modal Routing for Table Understanding: Experiments

-We employ TableGPT2-7B and Ovis2-8B as TableDART’s single-modality experts and use Google Gemini 2.0 Flash to implement the Fusion agent.
+We employ TableGPT2-7B and Ovis2-8B as TableDART’s primary single-modality models.
+To demonstrate generalization, we additionally evaluate a variant by replacing the Table-as-Image model Ovis2-8B with Qwen2.5-VL-7B while retaining TableGPT2-7B.
+We use Google Gemini 2.0 Flash to implement the Fusion agent.
 Comparing TableDART against these base models directly demonstrates the effectiveness of our framework.
-A detailed rationale for model selection is provided in Appendix~\ref{appendix:experimental_setup_details}.
-Notably, TableDART is a general framework that can be seamlessly integrated with a wide range of existing LLMs, VLMs and MLLMs .
+Appendix~\ref{appendix:models_relationale} provides a detailed rationale for model selection and clarifies the sourcing of baseline results adopted from previous studies.
+Notably, TableDART is a general framework that can be seamlessly integrated with a wide range of existing LLMs, VLMs and MLLMs.

 \textbf{Implementation Details.} Our training set is a 10,000-sample mixture constructed by sampling from five diverse table understanding benchmarks, following the protocol of prior work \citep{liu2025hippoenhancingtableunderstanding}.
 We train only the lightweight MLP gating network while keeping all large LLM models frozen.
 The complete details regarding our data construction, hyperparameter settings, and computational environment are provided in Appendix~\ref{appendix:experimental_setup_details}.